dotnet/AspNetCore.Docs/aspnet/security/cors.rst

     - `CORS policy options`_
     - `How CORS works`_

 .. note:: This topic covers general ASP.NET 5 apps.
-For information about CORS support in ASP.NET MVC 6, see :doc:`Specifying a CORS Policy </mvc/security/cors-policy>`.
+For information about CORS support in ASP.NET MVC 6, see :ref:`Specifying a CORS Policy <mvc:cors-policy>`.

 What is "same origin"?
 ----------------------